AMERICA’S ECONOMIC PRIMACY IS ON A SLIPPERY SLOPE

 THE NATION FACES SOME VERY STIFF HEADWINDS

 The United States economy has structural defects which will not go away simply by holding rallies and mouthing rhetorical flourishes in the halls of Congress.
 Decline might be inexorable but we should not stand by as mere spectators.
 The will and purpose to restore our economic vitality must be marshaled by every American.
-It must begin, first and foremost, by demanding of our leaders, our institutions, and ourselves to be unafraid to serve in keeping with American priorities.
+It must begin, first and foremost, by demanding of our leaders, our institutions, and ourselves to be unafraid to serve in keeping with American – that is to say, national – priorities.

 CAN THE UNITED STATES GUARANTEE THE PEACE?

 If the nation has ceded its economic primacy, its military primacy is being severely tested.
 United States’ land-based forces are heavily committed to counterinsurgency operations to fend off non-state actors while conventional warfare strategic planning appears to be dead.
-In Europe, a likely conventional hotspot, NATO and U.S. forces are outgunned and outmanned by a factor of at least ten to one by Russian forces.
-Worse, China’s land-based forces outnumber United States forces by a factor of at least two to one.
-Incredibly, with the United States facing potentially bad actors ranging from China, to Russia, to Iran, and North Korea the nation’s National Defense Strategy, according to The Heritage Foundation’s 2019 Index of U.S. Military strength, is not equipped to deal with a “two-war” scenario.
-This is indeed a bad case scenario considering that Russia is currently saber-rattling in the Ukraine and China similarly over Taiwan.
+In the wake of Russia’s invasion of Ukraine, Europe is no longer considered a theoretical hot spot as might be depicted in simulated war games.
+In the European theater, NATO and U.S. forces are outgunned, outmanned, and outranged on the ground by Russian forces.
+In Asia, China’s land-based forces outnumber United States forces by a factor of at least five to one.
+Incredibly, with the United States facing potentially bad actors ranging from China, to Russia, to Iran, and North Korea, The Heritage Foundation’s 2023 Index of U.S. Military Strength, concludes that “…the current U.S. military force is at significant risk of not being able to meet the demands of a single major military conflict,” and is ill-equipped to deal with two nearly simultaneous major military conflicts.
+This is indeed a bad case scenario following Russia’s invasion of Ukraine and China’s continued violation of Taiwan’s air space.

 In the Mediterranean, the U.S. Sixth Fleet is a non-entity the result of which is to have created a vacuum that is now filled by the Russians, Syrians, and Iranians.
 In the South China Sea, American Navy vessels and submarines seem unable to sail without colliding into tankers, containerships, and seamounts.
 Most notably, on October 2, 2021, the USS Connecticut, a three-billion-dollar nuclear-powered submarine ran into an underwater mountain in the waters of the contested sea.
 The naval investigators which looked into the incident concluded that “… sound judgment, prudent decision making, and adherence to required procedures … could have prevented the incident.”
 As a result, the submarine’s top leadership including its commanding officer, executive officer, and chief sonar technician were fired.
 This is not the first time a U.S. submarine has been involved in an underwater collision.
 January 8, 2005, the USS San Francisco also ran into an underwater mountain while traveling at maximum speed near Guam in the Pacific Ocean.
 That incident cost the life of one sailor and injured scores more.
 Again, naval investigators concluded that if the submarine’s leadership had “complied with requisite procedures, and exercised prudent navigation practices the grounding would most likely have been avoided.”